Table of Contents

 - After resting 30 minutes, bake the rolls in preheated oven 22-28 minutes.
 When done, the rolls will be puffed and golden brown.

-- Cool in pan for 10 minutes while preparing the frosting.
+- Cool in pan for 10 minutes.

 - Spoon over warm rolls.
 The frosting will create a crust as it cools.